williamouyang/okta.github.io/docs/resources/events.md

 displayName | Name of target used for display purposes | String | FALSE objectType | [User](#user-objecttype) or [AppInstance](#appinstance-objecttype) | String | FALSE

-*Note: The schema of a target is dependant on the actor's `objectType`*
+*Note: The schema of a target is dependent on the actor's `objectType`*

 ### Actor/Target ObjectTypes